kgori/sigfit/README.md

 ## Installation
 sigfit is an R package.
-As it is in early development it is not yet on CRAN, but can be installed from inside an R session using the `devtools` library.
+As it is in early development it is not yet on CRAN, but can be installed from inside an R session using the [devtools](https://cran.r-project.org/web/packages/devtools/index.html) package.

     devtools::install_github("kgori/sigfit", args = "--preclean", build_vignettes = TRUE)